Generating an SSH key pair is a simple operation with the SshKeyPairGenerator class.

 SshKeyPair pair = SshKeyPairGenerator.generateKeyPair(SshKeyPairGenerator.SSH2_RSA, 2048);

 The API will generate an RSA key as large as the JVM/JCE allows.
-The default key size is 2048, which should provide strong security until 2030.
-If you require keys that will live past 2030, 3072 bits are recommended.
+The default key size is 2048-bits which should provide strong security until 2030.
+If you require keys that will live past 2030 then 3072-bits is recommended.

 ECDSA